intel/istio/.github/README.md

 Intel distribution for Istio will track the latest Istio release branch in the corresponding branch.
 For example, Istio 1.15 will be tracked in release-1.15-intel branch.
-The releases will be tagged with naming scheme such as release-1.15.3-intel.2, which would indicate the second Intel distribution for Istio release done on top of Istio upstream 1.15.3 release.
+The releases will be tagged with a naming scheme such as 1.15.3-intel.2, which would indicate the second Intel distribution for Istio release done on top of Istio upstream 1.15.3 release.
 The same Intel release branches and tags will be used throughout other Intel projects that Istio depends on in the